KEOM: History

 The station was founded by Dr. Ralph Poteet, former MISD Superintendent, to present community information in a way not possible via commercial radio stations, and to provide MISD students having interest in radio and communications with hands-on radio experience.
 The air staff is primarily made up of students from the five high schools in the city taking radio production classes.

 The station signed on the air September 4, 1984, on 88.3 FM with 3,000 watts on a 250 ft tower.
 It moved to 88.5 and increased its power to 61,000 watts in 1992 upon the completion of a new 514 ft City/School Communications Tower at Mesquite Memorial Stadium.

 Programming

 KEOM airs live broadcasts of high school sports from MISD schools.
-The station also broadcasts music primarily from the 1970s to the 1990s.
-KEOM is a station that signs on the air every day at 7 a.m. with the National Anthem.
+The 24-hour station also broadcasts music primarily from the 1970s to the 1990s.
+KEOM plays the U.S. National Anthem every morning at 7 a.m.

 KEOM is one of a few secondary stations containing the North Texas Emergency Alert System that sends messages from primaries WBAP and KSCS.

-Comparing KEOM and KLUV, its competitor in the Dallas area, the station contains a more enhanced and larger playlist than KLUV, the other Classic Hits station utilizing significantly more repetitions and having a more power songs-oriented playlist than KEOM.
+Comparing KEOM and KSPF, its competitor in the Dallas area, the station contains a more enhanced and larger playlist than KSPF, the other Classic Hits station utilizing significantly more repetitions and having a more power songs-oriented playlist than KEOM.